 We want you to receive the best dental care possible, that’s why we invested in the latest technology in dental diagnostics, the Galileos® 3D Dental Conebeam.

 The placement of each implant is important when doing full mouth restorations and individual implants.
 We make sure that the biting forces are directed along the long axis of the implant to prevent extra stress from off-angle forces; this gives the implant itself a better long term prognosis as well as the crown, bridge, or denture.
 Using a surgical guide is an excellent way to ensure that each implant is placed exactly where we intend it to be.
-To make each custom surgical guide, a 3-D image is reviewed with our implant lab and the implants are virtually placed within this image.
-Our implant lab then fabricates a “stent” (or guide) that will snap onto your teeth securely, and this stent guides the implant placement to exactly where it was planned in all three dimensions.
+To make each custom surgical guide, a 3-D image is reviewed and the implants are virtually placed within this image.
+A “stent” (or guide) is fabricated and will snap onto your teeth securely.
+This stent guides the implant placement to exactly where it was planned in all three dimensions.
 Having a surgical guide is particularly useful for full arch cases and for patients who have a limited amount of bone in the area.
 Our doctors will review each case individually and recommend surgical stents as needed. http://www.mcenterusa.com/mguide.htm

 For patients who don’t like to take their teeth out at night and who like the more natural appearance of porcelain, this is an excellent treatment option.
 It begins with at least 5 implants for the lower or at least 7 implants for the upper.
 After healing and several phases of cosmetic try-ins to ensure the patient loves their smile, a metal framework bridge with porcelain teeth is permanently cemented onto the implants.
 Advantages to this method of restoration are that it has a more realistic appearance, it is never removed, and it has excellent chewing efficiency.
 If any chips occur in the porcelain, they can easily be repaired in most cases by simply preparing that tooth to receive a porcelain crown, much like you would do on a natural tooth.
 The porcelain fused to metal bridge requires more support, so we plan accordingly with number and size of the implants we use to create the structure.